rustanacexd/cc-slash-commands/process-task-list.md

    - Run tests to verify it works
    - Update the task file with evidence of completion
    - If tests fail, report the failure and fix it
-   - Then pause for user approval
+   - Pause for user approval only when the user has asked for it

 ### 🚨 HALLUCINATION CHECK 🚨
 Before marking ANY task complete, ask yourself: